sdatspun2/deprecation-header/draft.md

 Servers SHOULD NOT include more than one `Deprecation` header field in the same response.
 If a server sends multiple responses containing `Deprecation` headers concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.

-The value of `Deprecation` response header field could consist of at least 1 standard property: `date` or `version` as shown below.
-Either of `version` or `date` is REQUIRED and both are also allowed.
+The value of `Deprecation` response header field consists of at least one standard property, `date` or `version` as shown below.
+Either of `version` or `date` is REQUIRED and using both is also allowed.

     Deprecation: version="version", date="date"